For teachers & students

 Make realistic message examples for media-literacy, digital-citizenship and scam-awareness lessons — and teach students how fakes are spotted.

 The most effective way to teach students that a screenshot is not proof is to show them how convincing a fake can be — and then how to spot it.
-Mock Screenshots lets you build realistic message examples for class, from a phishing-style DM to a rumour thread, all clearly watermarked.
+Mock Screenshots lets you build realistic fictional message examples for class, from a phishing-style DM to a rumour thread.
 Pair it with our guide to spotting fakes for a complete lesson on why screenshots need scrutiny.

 Why teachers & students use it